Chetan77verma/redwood-docker-compose/README.md

 ![01-localhost-test](https://dev-to-uploads.s3.amazonaws.com/uploads/articles/w78v3kz7aajet0wh5g50.png)

+Check the image information with `docker images`.

 ```bash
 docker images
 ```

+Keep in mind that I am on an M1 so this image is much larger than it would be with the Alpine version of Node.
+To see different approaches to optimizing your container, see [Dockerize RedwoodJS](https://community.redwoodjs.com/t/dockerize-redwoodjs/2291) and [`redwoodjs-docker`](https://github.com/jeliasson/redwoodjs-docker).

 ```
 REPOSITORY           TAG       IMAGE ID       CREATED          SIZE
 redwood-docker_api   latest    243369952fa0   57 seconds ago   2.96GB
 redwood-docker_web   latest    c1610495648c   42 minutes ago   137MB
 ```

+See the specific running containers with `docker ps`.

 ```bash
 docker ps